 “Fuck that guy,” is the general opinion of my peers (Tony and Jimmy) and everyone else to whom I complain about Chris Miller.
-But he has set me back on my heels.
-I mistakenly assume that in Hollywood being gay isn’t a big deal, let alone the moral equivalent of the antichrist.
+But he set me back on my heels.
+I mistakenly assume that in Hollywood being gay is not a big deal, let alone the moral equivalent of the antichrist.
 Landis starts locking his office door which effectively thwarts Miller’s entitlement to rush in whenever he wants.
-I take messages and continue to needle Miller, as if we’re still Santa Monica Blvd. buddies.
+I take messages and continue to needle Miller, as if we are still Santa Monica Blvd. buddies.
 He fumes and stomps away.
-Landis finds he can finally get his work done without constant interruptions.
+Landis can finally get his work done without constant interruptions.
 Miller’s revenge is to inform other staff of my sexual deviancy.
 I get some funny looks, but I can usually tell who the real haters are.
 My real problem is older staff start flirting with me.
 I accept all luncheon invitations, leaving before requests for ‘afternoon delight’; my excuse being I have to bring Landis his takeout lunch.
-To anyone who is too persistent, I explain I practice the same age rule .
+To anyone who is too persistent, I explain I practice the same age rule.
 To those aware of my slutty ways, I explain that the one exception proves the rule.

 I know that Doug expects to be an exception.
-Staying at his house is not going to work.
+Staying at his house is not working.
 The first week, I join Tony and Jimmy in triple-teaming him.
 His newly discovered preference for bottoming is too demanding for me.
 I start actively looking for my own place.
 Rent is cheap in run-down Hollywood.
 I have a more than adequate salary to afford a small apartment.
-I just don’t know where I want to slum it.
+I just do not know where I want to slum it.

 After Miller’s upbraiding by Landis, I call Jake.
 I need to vent to an adult.
 His advice is direct.